 My book Translating England into Russian: The Politics of Children’s Literature in the Soviet Union and Modern Russia, which is a revision of my thesis, was published in December 2019 by Bloomsbury Academic UK (initially it was commissioned by I. B. Tauris).
 Information about my book can be found under these links: https://www.bloomsbury.com/uk/translating-england-into-russian-9781350133990/ and https://bloomsburycp3.codemantra.com/viewer/5e008965e21b8400019c44a1

-I worked as a part-time publishing manager at Look Multimedia – a specialist publishing company – between March 2018 and February 2019, promoting the first full English translation of Yuri Tynianov’s novel Death of the Vazir-Mukhtar (1927-28) published in June 2018 (Facebook_Death of the Vazir-Mukhtar).
-I also contributed to researching and editing the Explanatory Notes and Bibliography for the Extended Edition of the book.
+I work as a part-time publishing manager at Look Multimedia (a specialist publishing company), promoting the first full English translation of Yuri Tynianov’s novel Death of the Vazir-Mukhtar (1927-28) published in June 2018 (Facebook_Death of the Vazir-Mukhtar).
+I have also contributed to researching and editing the Explanatory Notes and Bibliography for the Extended Edition of the book.

 My forthcoming chapter ‘The bad king and the brave commoner: translating morals in English folk ballads for Soviet children (about Robin Hood and King John and the Bishop)’, in Lost and Found in Translation, ed. by Vera Tsareva-Brauner, is to be published by Academic Studies Press, Boston.

 Currently I am working on the chapter ‘Grotesque, nonsense and allegory: English motifs in Soviet cartoons of the 1970s-1980s’ for the edited collection Transcultural Influences in Soviet and Russian Animation, 1917-2020 (work in progress).

 As a freelance independent researcher I have worked on research projects for private clients (theatre, literature and film).